Visa requirements for Liechtenstein citizens: Dependent, disputed, or restricted territories

 Visa requirements for Liechtenstein citizens for visits to various territories, disputed areas, partially recognized countries and restricted zones:

-Consular protection of Liechtensteinian citizens abroad
+Consular protection of Liechtensteiner citizens abroad

 There are Liechtensteinian embassies in Austria, Belgium, Germany, Switzerland, and the United States of America.

 Since 1919, Switzerland has represented Liechtenstein in those countries wherein Liechtenstein itself does not maintain consular representation.

 See also List of diplomatic missions of Liechtenstein.